blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Posession (3rd)
 Casting Time: 1 action
 Range: 100 feet
-Components: V, S, M(a medium or smaller creature)
 Duration: Instantaneous
 You choose an undead within range that lacks a corporeal form, and connect it with the creature that is the material component for this spell.
 The spirit and